rahak/rahak.github.io/_works/Doomscroll.md

 Creator [Andre Otis](https://andrewotis.com/)
 Developed by [Navanudi](https://navanudi.in)
-I was part of the Digital Design and leading the team at Navanudi.

 The proposed project aims to create a web-based platform that displays news stories from around the world on an interactive map.
 The platform uses various open-source tools and algorithms to extract geolocation data from news stories, plot them on a map, and provide users with a way to preview related stories.